lzqlzzq/moirae/README.md

 # Moirae
 `Moirae*` is an async workflow execution engine supports both dynamic and static DAGs in `python`.
-> *) The role of the Moirai was to ensure that every being, mortal and divine, lived out their destiny as it was assigned to them by the laws of the universe.
+> *) Moirae are Acient Greek gods.
+The role of the Moirae was to ensure that every being, mortal and divine, lived out their destiny as it was assigned to them by the laws of the universe.
 # Getting Started
 ## Prerequisites
 `Moirae` requires `python>3.8`.